 3. Lawsuit Abuse Reform Emerges as Big Issue

 The threat of nuclear verdicts from accident-related litigation has become an increasingly hot topic for carriers of all shapes and sizes.
-ATRI’s survey data reflects this trend, with the issue of lawsuit abuse reform moving up three spots to #4 in this year’s report.
+ATRI’s survey data reflects this trend, with the issue of lawsuit abuse reform moving up three spots to #4 in the 2021 report.

 According to survey respondents, solving the problem of lawsuit abuse should be centered on advocacy and education.
 Proposed strategies include advocating for the elimination of “phantom” damages, which reflect a gap between the plaintiff’s billed medical costs and paid medical costs.
 In addition, respondents called for congressional advocacy to allow motor carrier defendants to federal courts, which ATRI identified as a “favorable litigation practice” that can potentially prevent lawsuit abuse.